BlairMutisya/Movie-WatchList-Project/README.md

-# Movie Watchlist CLI
+# Movie Watchlist Project

-The Movie Watchlist CLI is a command-line application designed to help users manage their list of movies.
+The Movie Watchlist Project is a command-line application designed to help users manage their list of movies.
 With this tool, you can add movies to your watchlist, categorize them, review them, and update their watch status.

 ## Features